Zubarah: Geography

 Holocene deposits are densely scattered in the sabkha and mud plain areas located near the city ruins and the sea.
 Most of the buildings in Zubarah were constructed using materials from these deposits.
-An area encompassing the city ruins and the project, which is labelled a proto-sabkha habitat, also contains large quantities of holocene fossils.
-Eocene limestone are predominant further inland where the habitat is a stony, arid desert.
+An area encompassing the city ruins and the project, which is labeled a proto-sabkha habitat, also contains large quantities of Holocene fossils.
+Eocene limestone is predominant further inland where the habitat is a stony, arid desert.

-Zubarah Beach is located near the archaeological site, but is open only to those on guided tours.
+Zubarah Beach is located near the archaeological site and is open only to those on guided tours.

 Flora and fauna

 Vegetation in Zubarah is sparse, although three of the most recurrent species of seagrasses in the Persian Gulf have been collected and recorded in the area.
 This includes Halophila ovalis, Halophila stipulacea and Halodule uninervis.

-A total of c.
-48 fish species, 40 mollusc species, 17 reptile species, and 170 arthropod species were recorded in the expanse of the town.
+Around 48 fish species, 40 mollusc species, 17 reptile species, and 170 arthropod species were recorded in the expanse of the town.
 A preliminary investigation of Zubarah uncovered four previously unknown species of tardigrades.
 Eleven species of Heterotardigrada, a class of the tardigrade, have been found to occur in the area.
 Spiny-tailed lizards are the most prominent reptile species in the area.
 They are commonly spotted on vegetation.
-Mesalina brevirostris, a species of short-nosed lizard, is another reptile species which is densely scattered throughout the area.
+Mesalina brevirostris, a species of short-nosed lizard, is another reptile species that is densely scattered throughout the area.

-Economic history
+Economy and trade

 Pearling activities

-Zubarah was primarily an emporium and pearling settlement that capitalized on its proximity to pearl beds, possession of a large harbour and its central position on the Gulf routes.
+Zubarah was primarily an emporium and pearling settlement that capitalized on its proximity to pearl beds, possession of a large harbour, and its central position on the Gulf routes.
 Its economy depended on the pearl diving season, which took place during the long summer months.
-Pearling would draw Bedouin from the interior of Qatar as well as the people from all over the Persian Gulf to dive, trade and safeguard the town from attack while the town's men were at sea.
+Pearling drew Bedouin from the interior of Qatar as well as people from all over the Persian Gulf to dive, trade, and safeguard the town from attack while the town's men were at sea.

-Boats from Zubarah would sail out to the pearl beds found all along the southern shore of the Persian Gulf, from Bahrain to the United Arab Emirates.
+Boats from Zubarah would sail out to the pearl beds found along the southern shore of the Persian Gulf, from Bahrain to the United Arab Emirates.
 The trips lasted several weeks at a time.
-Men would work in pairs to harvest mollusks potentially hiding pearls inside them.
-A man would dive for about a minute and the other remained on the ship to pull the diver back to safety with his harvest.
+Men worked in pairs to harvest mollusks potentially hiding pearls inside them.
+One man would dive for about a minute and the other remained on the ship to pull the diver back to safety with his harvest.

 The archaeological evidence for pearling on site comes primarily from the tools used by the divers such, as pearl boxes, diving weights, and small measuring weights used during trading.